kirbyfrugia/appleii-bluetooth-joystick/README.md

 This project works by using digital potentiometers (digipots).
 It converts the position of the stick on your modern gamepad to resistance values for the digipots.
 The Apple II expects between 0 and 150kohms resistance but 150kohm resistors are hard to find.
 So this project uses two 100kohm digipots in series per axis.

-If you want to make it cheaper, just use one 100kohm digipot.
-You may lose some range at the upper end.
+If you want to make it cheaper, you can probably just use one 100kohm digipot per axis.
+You may lose some range, though.
 I haven't tried this, but it seems like that's what others have done when they've built physical joysticks, and the common complaint is that it may not work great for things like flight simulators.

 The code basically sets the two MCP4161 digipots per axis to the same wiper values and wires them in series.
-So to get 150kohms of resistance, both digipots are set to 75kohm.
+E.g. to get 150kohms of resistance, both digipots are set to 75kohm.

 Also, my oldschool joystick allowed close to a square movement pattern.
 My modern gamepads are pretty constrained to a circle.
 So the code "squares the circle" a bit to provide a more authentic response.
 You can control how much by tweaking the code.
+See the SQUARENESS value.

 Finally, there are some variables you can set to control how low the wipers can go.
 Play with those if you want.
+See WIPER\\_MIN\_SAFE.

 ## Buttons

 Apple II buttons are quite simple.
 We get the button state from bluepad32.
-When a button is not being pressed, we want the Apple II switch input to float.
+When a button is not being pressed, we want the Apple II button switch input to float.
 When it's being pressed, we bring it to 5V through a 470 ohm resistor.
 We make use of a diode for this.

 ## Power rails